 "Music in the Schools" Program

-The ASCAP FOUNDATION "Music in the Schools" Program partners The ASCAP Foundation with VH1 Save the Music Foundation and Alfred Music Publishing Co., Inc. to provide folios, sheet music, band arrangements and method books to the public schools nationwide selected by VH1 to receive musical instruments, thereby providing quality music for students to play as they learn their instruments.
+The ASCAP FOUNDATION "Music in the Schools" Program partners The ASCAP Foundation with VH1 Save The Music and Alfred Music to provide folios, sheet music, band arrangements and method books to the public schools nationwide selected by VH1 Save The Music to receive musical instruments, thereby providing quality music for students to play as they learn their instruments.

-Since the program's inception in 2000, over 1,700 public schools across the country have received instruments and accompanying folios, sheet music, band arrangements and method books impacting millions of children.
-In addition, schools receive information on Creativity in the Classroom: Creative Ownership and Copyright, a unique curriculum for grades 3, 4 and 5 designed to help students recognize their own creative work and understand their rights as owners of intellectual property as well as the ethics of protecting and respecting the creative property of others.
+Since the program's inception in 2000, over 2,000 public schools across the country have received instruments and accompanying folios, sheet music, band arrangements and method books impacting millions of children.

 Manhattan School of Music (MSM) Summer